siemens-nl-fa/Simatic-Ax-Tiax-Tutorial/doc/5-debugLibRuntime.md

 1. Add logpoints to your code at the locations where you want to take a closer look by **right clicking** a variable name and select `Add to logpoint` For example **v1** and **v2** in the `math.st` file.
 2. Start debugging by pressing *F5*, the actual values of the logpoints should be displayed
+> Note: Make sure that your set pg/pc interface is correctly configured.

    ![drawing](./assets/20230712_152836_image.png)